AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 One possible entity to call was not used in the previous example: member functions.
-That’s because calling a non-static member function normally involves specifying an object to which the call is applied using syntax like `object.memfunc(...)` or `ptr->memfunc(...)` and that doesn’t match the usual pattern `functionObject(...)`.
+That's because calling a non-static member function normally involves specifying an object to which the call is applied using syntax like `object.memfunc(...)` or `ptr->memfunc(...)` and that doesn't match the usual pattern `functionObject(...)`.

 Fortunately, since C++17, the C++ standard library provides a utility